TheOtherRolesAU/TheOtherRoles/README.md

 | Guessers Can Have A Modifier | -
 | Guesser Number Of Shots | -
 | Guesser Can Shoot Multiple Times Per Meeting | -
+| Number Of Tasks Needed To Unlock Shooting For Crew Guesser | -
 | Guesses Ignore The Medic Shield | -
 | Evil Guesser Can Guess The Spy | -
 | Guesser Can't Guess Snitch When Tasks Completed | -